prometheus/test-infra/prombench/docs/eks.md

     make node_create
     ```
 3. **Setting Up Benchmarking Data**
- When setting up a benchmarking environment, it’s often useful to have pre-generated data available.This data can help speed up testing and make benchmarks more realistic by simulating actual workloads.
+ When setting up a benchmarking environment, it’s often useful to have pre-generated data available.
+This data can help speed up testing and make benchmarks more realistic by simulating actual workloads.

 In this setup, you have two choices: